macCesar/tailwind-tss-color-generator/README.md

 # tailwind-tss-color-generator

 ## Disclaimer
 This is my first attempt at creating this utility.
+For now it has a small set of styles:
+- fontSize
+- color
+- backgroundColor
+- borderColor
+- borderWidth
+- borderRadius
+- opacity

+I will gradually add more styles and try to match them as close as possible to Titanium's properties.

 ## What is this utility
-In case you need ( or want ) to use [tailwind's colors](https://tailwindcss.com/docs/customizing-colors/) in your Titanium App, you can use this small converter to generate an app.tss file with the following styles:
+In case you need ( or want ) to use [tailwind's framework](https://tailwindcss.com/) in your Titanium App, you can use this small converter to generate an app.tss file with the following styles:

 ## Typography
-### Font Size
+- ### Font Size
-	For any element that uses the 'fontSize' property.
+	- For any element that uses the 'fontSize' property.

-### Text Color
+- ### Text Color
-	For any element that uses the 'color' property.
+	- For any element that uses the 'color' property.

 ## Backgrounds
-### Background Color
+- ### Background Color
-	For any element that uses the 'backgroundColor' property.
+	- For any element that uses the 'backgroundColor' property.

 ## Borders
-### Border Color
+- ### Border Color
-	For any element that uses the 'borderColor' property.
+	- For any element that uses the 'borderColor' property.

-### Border Width
+- ### Border Width
-	For any element that uses the 'borderWidth' property.
+	- For any element that uses the 'borderWidth' property.

-### Border Radius
+- ### Border Radius
-	For any element that uses the 'borderRadius' property.
+	- For any element that uses the 'borderRadius' property.

 ## Effects
-### Opacity
+- ### Opacity
-	For any element that uses the 'opacity' property.
+	- For any element that uses the 'opacity' property.

 ## Instalation
 Copy [app.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) to `/app/styles` directory, or add the contents manually.